Car Moving Cost Calculator: What It Really Costs to Ship a Car in 2026

 What This Means

 Your estimate shows the range for both open and enclosed transport.
-Open transport (standard car carrier hauling 7–10 vehicles) is the most common and affordable option.
-Enclosed transport uses a covered trailer for weather and road debris protection — it's recommended for luxury, classic, or high-value vehicles worth over $50,000.
-Always verify that your auto transport company is FMCSA-registered and carries cargo insurance covering the full value of your vehicle.
+Open transport (a standard car carrier hauling 7–10 vehicles) is the most common and affordable option and is adequate for most daily-driver vehicles.
+Enclosed transport uses a covered trailer for weather and road-debris protection — recommended for luxury, classic, or high-value vehicles worth over $50,000.
+Treat any quote 20%+ below this range as a red flag for bait pricing: low-ball brokers raise the price once your car is already in their system.
+Always verify the company is FMCSA-registered with an active MC number and carries cargo insurance covering your vehicle's full value.

 Car Shipping Costs by Distance (2026)